 We believe we have all licenses and permits material to the conduct of our operations and that we are in compliance with all material applicable regulatory requirements.
-However, if we fail to comply with any material applicable regulatory requirements, including environmental laws, we could incur significant liabilities.
-See "Risk Factors- Our failure to comply with environmental laws could result in significant liabilities" and "Our failure to comply with regulations of the U.S. Occupational Safety and Health Administration, the U.S. Department of Transportation and other state and local agencies that oversee transportation and safety compliance could reduce our revenue, profitability and liquidity."
+However, if we fail to comply with any material applicable regulatory requirements, we could incur significant liabilities.
+See "Our failure to comply with regulations of the U.S. Occupational Safety and Health Administration, the U.S. Department of Transportation and other state and local agencies that oversee transportation and safety compliance could reduce our revenue, profitability and liquidity."

 We offer services and are branded under the MasTec service mark.
-We do not have any patents that are material to our business,
+We do not have any patents that are material to our business.